Ivo Molnar

-Ivo Molnar (born 29 July 1994) is a Croatian professional footballer who plays as a defender for Italian club Caldiero Terme.
+Ivo Molnar (born 29 July 1994) is a Croatian footballer who plays as a centre back for Italian Serie D club FBC Gravina.

 Club career

 A youth product of Rijeka and Inter Milan, Molnar began his professional career in a year long loan with Voghera in the Serie D. He spent his early career with various other Serie D clubs, moving to Olginatese, Pistoiese, Castiglione, Monza, Dro Calcio, and Pro Patria.
 He helped Pro Patria get promoted into the Serie C. He made his professional debut with Pro Patria in a 2–1 Serie C win over Pistoiese on 16 September 2017.
 On 26 August 2020, he transferred to Arzignano.

 On 23 January 2024, Molnar signed with Serie C club Virtus Francavilla.

 On 8 August 2024, Molnar joined Caldiero Terme on a one-season contract.